RESOStandards/web-api-commander/README.md

 Libraries necessary for the Commander to run are included in the [`web-api-commander.jar`](https://github.com/RESOStandards/web-api-commander/blob/master/build/libs/web-api-commander.jar) file, aside from Gradle, which may either be installed on the local machine, or used within a Docker container (coming soon).

-*Note*: tests are currently tagged with their Web API version implicitly being 1.0.3, such as `@REQ-WA103-END3`, but the tests currently being run on the server for Web API 1.0.2 is the backwards-compatible subset of Web API 1.0.3 tests.
+*Note*: tests are currently tagged with their Web API version implicitly being 1.0.3, such as `@metadata-validation`, but the tests currently being run on the server for Web API 1.0.2 is the backwards-compatible subset of Web API 1.0.3 tests.